madella/virtual-nebula-microseg/README.md

 ./setup_env.sh x
 ```
 --------------------------------------------------------------------------------------------------------------
-After first run, if you want to resart container you can start them with that script (or manually if you want) (do not worry about *Cannot kill container:* errors)
+After first run, if you want to resart container you can start them with that script (or manually if you want)
 ```bash:
 ./run_containers.sh
 ```